phaserjs/phaser-ce/README.md

 ### Bug Fixes

+* Fixed an issue where a display object's preUpdate call would be skipped if a sibling was removed or destroyed, which could create small discrepancies in position, lifespan, or renderOrderID (#103).
 * Fixed an issue where display objects using the default texture could have an incorrect size (1 × 1) and appear blank (#138).
 The built-in DEFAULT and MISSING textures are now loaded asynchronously to ensure that they're valid.
 * Fixed an issue where `game.device.canUseMultiply` could hold a false negative on first (Firefox, Safari) or even subsequent (Chrome 57) page loads, disabling most blend modes when using the Canvas renderer (#130).
 * Phaser.Keyboard#lastChar is now `null` if Phaser has recorded no key presses yet.
 It no longer throws an error (#132).